'I hit rock bottom': Chloe Lattanzi opens up about battle with mental health

 She continued: "I love to move my body.
 It is therapy for me.
 I tend to reside in my body's intelligence rather than my minds,"

+Chloe recently opened up about how dancing with her dance partner Gustavo Viglio has has become cathartic.

 "The inner body is where intuition dwells.
 Where spirit and heart meet.
-Where anger and pain can be channelled out with the right teacher,"
+Where anger and pain can be channeled out with the right teacher," she said.

 "The mind can only dwell on anger and feed on pain.
 Use your body as your sacred instrument.
 You are not you emotions.
 They happen to you."

-The full lineup for the 2020 season has now been confirmed and include Beau Ryan, Dami Im, Angie Kent, Claudia Karvan, Travis Cloke, Ed Kavalee, Dean Wells, Christian Wilkins and Celia Pacquola.
+The full line-up for the 2020 season includes Beau Ryan, Dami Im, Angie Kent, Claudia Karvan, Travis Cloke, Ed Kavalee, Dean Wells, Christian Wilkins and Celia Pacquola.